c-holtermann/pubmed_anthroplot/README.md

 pubmed_anthroplot
 =================

-Python skript to create a plot of publications on pubmed a) in relation to anthroposophic medicine and b) in relation to publications about meditation
+Python scripts to create a plot of publications on pubmed a) in relation to anthroposophic medicine and b) in relation to publications about meditation compared to the overall publications on pubmed

 * pubmed_stat.py fetches data from pubmed and writes csv outfiles
 * plot_statistics.py creates graphs from previously written csv